Mactridae

 Mactridae, common name the trough shells or duck clams, is a family of saltwater clams, marine bivalve mollusks in the order Venerida.

 Description

 These clams have two short siphons, each with a horny sheath.
 The shell is shaped like a rounded-cornered equilateral triangle and there is a slight gape at the posterior.
 Each valve bears two cardinal teeth with four lateral teeth on the right valve and two on the left.
 The foot is white and wedge-shaped.
 They mostly inhabit the neritic zone.

 Ecology

 Trough shells burrow in sand or fine gravel and never in muddy substrates.

-Genera
+Subfamilies and genera

-According to the World Register of Marine Species (2012), this family contains 37 genera:
+According to the World Register of Marine Species (2025), this family contains 56 genera and is split into the following subfamilies: